Atlantic Shores Retired Writers Explore Creativity While Giving Back to the World

 About Atlantic Shores Senior Living Writer’s Group!

-Whether leaving written legacies for the next generation, or just writing for the sheer joy of it, the prolific community of resident writers at Atlantic Shores Retirement Community in Virginia Beach Virginia is expressing themselves in their own personal way, and giving back to the world with their talent.
+Whether leaving written legacies for the next generation, or just writing for the sheer joy of it, the prolific community of senior resident writers at Atlantic Shores Retirement Community in Virginia Beach, Virginia is expressing themselves in their own personal way, and giving back to the world with their talent.

 For almost 20 years, a rotating group of nearly 20 writers has been gathering to explore and creates using the written word.
 Initially starting with a group of retired professional scribes, the Atlantic Shores Writer’s Group has grown to encompass a wide variety of authors in a variety of genres.

 Meeting twice monthly, the first gathering is a free-form session, with each member reading something they’ve written on a subject of their choice.
 Leaning to the personal strengths and interests of each member, styles range from memoirs and poems to short stories and fiction — including the ongoing adventures of “Three-Fingered Jack.”

 At the second monthly meeting, members lend their personal styles to a single common topic, chosen to challenge their creative juices.
 No topic is too off-beat to be tackled, including identifying their signs from the Chinese zodiac calendar, and expressing how closely the descriptions match their individual personalities.

 This diverse group spans a wide range of writing abilities but shares a common love of writing.
 Some members come from career paths involving writing, from technical writers to textbook publishers.
 Others have taught writing to the next generation, serving as English teachers and college Communications professors.